 Dr. Manuel Schubert is Managing Director and Co-Founder of BEHAVIA.
 Manuel is passionate about empowering people and applying behavioral insights to enhance their well-being.
-He previously served as Representative of the Konrad Adenauer Foundation to Saudi Arabia, Kuwait, the United Arab Emirates and Jordan.
-Manuel is a behavioral economist by education and has profound working experience as government advisor and strategy consultant.
-He has (co-)authored more than 40 articles addressing topics in public policy, behavioral and empirical economics, international relations and security.
+He has more than 11 years of research experience in Behavioral and Experimental Economics, running field and lab experiments with around 15,000 subjects.
+He (co-)authored about 40 articles addressing topics in behavioral and empirical economics, public policy, international relations and security.
+After completing his PhD in 2012, he gained profound working experience as public servant and economic consultant, supporting governments in Germany, Saudi Arabia, Jordan, and Afghanistan.
 Besides his work at BEHAVIA, Manuel is an adjunct assistant professor at the University of Passau, Germany.
 His latest course, “Behavioral Economics and the Seven Sins”, is located at the cross-roads of behavioral science, public policy and economics.

 Prof. Dr. Johann Graf Lambsdorff holds a professorship in economic theory at the University of Passau, Germany, since 2003.
 He studied mathematics and economics at the Universities of Frankfurt am Main and Göttingen, Germany.
 He devoted his dissertation to international macroeconomics and his habilitation to the economics of corruption.
 His research embraces topics in monetary and international macroeconomics as well as institutional and experimental economics.
 His books and articles were published by Cambridge University Press, Experimental Economics, Economics of Governance, Journal of Behavioral Decision Making, Journal of Conflict Resolution, Journal of Economic Behavior and Organization, Journal of Economic Dynamics and Control, Journal of Economic Psychology, Journal of International Economics, Kyklos and Public Choice.